shuzhao-li-lab/asari_pcpfm_tutorials/README.md

 Asari is a Python program for high-resolution LC-MS metabolomics data preprocessing, geared for reproducibility and performance (https://github.com/shuzhao-li-lab/asari).
 The design is explaiend in Li et al. Nature Communications 14.1 (2023): 4113 .

 A fully featured pipeline, pcpfm (https://github.com/shuzhao-li-lab/PythonCentricPipelineForMetabolomics), has been developed to automate all steps in data processing, including QC, annotation and data wrangling.
-The manuscript is under review (https://www.biorxiv.org/content/10.1101/2024.02.13.580048v1).
+Here's the paper describing the data structures and pipeline: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011912 .

 This repo hosts the tutorials for asari and pipeline.